BM1880-BIRD/Edge-Development-Toolchain/README.md

 # Introduction

-this is mainly for calibration fp32 caffemodel in
+our tools for caffe model calibration

 ## Organization